-2. Based on the approach you select in step 1, repeat the steps on every Agent host.
+2. Repeat the approach you used in step 1 on every Agent host.
 You can copy the Agent's config.ini file across all hosts.
 However, if you modify properties such as listening_hostname or listening_ip address in config.ini, you must configure config.ini for each host individually.